msonowal/gitbook-frontend-fasttrack/README.md

 ## Welcome

 Hi!
-Welcome to Opteamize, an IBM Coding School.
+Welcome to FastTrack course for Frontend Development.
 This is a step-by-step guide to take you from zero experience to Front End Developer and contains everything you need, including lessons and practice exercises.
-The content you see here is the same curriculum at Epicodus, a Coding School in Portland, OR (USA).
+The content you see here is the same curriculum at Epicodus, a Coding School in Portland, OR \(USA\).

 **Curriculum**
 The curriculum has a strong focus on all of the skills required of Front End Developers today and is crafted to simulate a real job environment, exposing students to broken tests, incomplete documentation and other surprises that give them experience with the sorts of real-world challenges that many Engineers only encounter late in their careers.